darHH/tp/docs/UserGuide.md

 **Format**:

-Deletes friends as members from a particular game
+Delete a member from a particular game
 ```
 deletemember g/INDEX n/PERSON_NAME
 ```